mawillcockson/dotfiles/INSTALL_windows.md

 We'll bring it back after we start `wsl-ssh-pageant`.

-Before starting `wsl-ssh-pageant`, it's important to note that the command below run `wsl-ssh-pageant` in its own background process, which needs to be running each time `git` or `ssh` need to talke with `gpg-agent`.
-A step for setting this command to run on logon is pending.
+Before starting `wsl-ssh-pageant`, it's important to note that the command below runs `wsl-ssh-pageant` in its own background process, which needs to be running each time `git` or `ssh` need to talk with `gpg-agent`.
+A step for setting this command to run on login is pending.

 The good news is that this process is detached from PowerShell, and closing PowerShell will not close this process, or prevent `wsl-ssh-pageant` from working with other PowerShell or console sessions.

-Also, having `wsl-ssh-pageant` running does not appear to impede the use of both PuTTY and Windows' native ssh client from both using the keys stored on the key/card.
+Also, having `wsl-ssh-pageant` running does not appear to impede the use of both PuTTY and Windows' native `ssh` client from both using the keys stored on the key/card.

 So to start `wsl-ssh-pageant`, run: